 Sign face capacity packaging uses the capacity parameters set in the sign type.

 If there are too many automatic messages, WFP tries to re-aggregate them into suitable destination-group messages.
 This can replace several individual destinations with one broader group message when the group is active, covers the same destinations, and would not create misleading directional guidance.
-Direction signs are stricter here: a capacity merge is only allowed when the grouped destinations share the same first walking direction.

 If the sign type allows flexible capacity, WFP may repeat the planning pass with a larger capacity value.
-Each pass may produce a different grouping choice because the planner re-checks disclosure, group merge candidates, and message retention against the new capacity.
+Each pass may produce a different grouping choice because the planner re-checks disclosure, group candidates, and message retention against the new capacity.

 If the last allowed pass still has too many automatic messages, the lower-retention messages become overflow messages.
-Overflow messages stay available for review in schedules and inspectors, but their selection flag is off.
+Overflow messages stay available for review in schedules and inspectors, but their display selection flag is off.

 For Fingerpost signs, WFP first applies the per-direction capacity to each virtual face.
-It then applies the whole-sign capacity across all directions and moves the remaining lower-retention automatic messages to overflow without rerunning disclosure.
+It then applies the whole-sign capacity across all directions and moves any remaining lower-retention automatic messages to overflow without rerunning disclosure.